Heirloom Tomato Galette with Homemade Herb Crust

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!

-Summer Heirloom Tomato Galette with Ricotta Cheese
+Heirloom Tomato Galette with Homemade Herb Crust

 Equipment